|Based in||British Virgin Islands|

 ExpressVPN server in Seattle with the OpenVPN protocol: 32 Mbps.

 This is really slow considering my baseline of 500 Mbps and the fact that OpenVPN speeds can often get about 200 to 300 Mbps.

 Next up was an ExpressVPN server in Los Angeles at 41 Mbps.

 While this is slightly better than the previous server in Seattle, it is still far slower than it should be.
 We should be getting speeds of well over 100 Mbps with the OpenVPN protocol.

-There is another alternative, however, and that is to use the Lightway protocol.
+There is another alternative, however, and that is to just use the Lightway protocol.
 And with Lightway, ExpressVPN beats out many other VPN services, as you can see in the ExpressVPN vs CyberGhost post.